Plasma display: 2000s

 Plasma displays became 75% thinner between 2006 and 2011.

 In the year 2000, the first 60-inch (152-cm) plasma display was developed by Plasmaco.
 Panasonic was also reported to have developed a process to make plasma displays using ordinary window glass instead of the much more expensive "high strain point" glass.
 High strain point glass is made similarly to conventional float glass, but it is more heat resistant, deforming at higher temperatures.
 High strain point glass is normally necessary because plasma displays have to be baked during manufacture to dry the rare-earth phosphors after they are applied to the display.
 However, high strain point glass may be less scratch resistant.

 Until the early 2000s, plasma displays were the most popular choice for HDTV flat-panel display as they had many benefits over LCDs.
 Beyond plasma's deeper blacks, increased contrast, faster response time, greater color spectrum, and wider viewing angle; they were also much bigger than LCDs, and it was believed that LCDs were suited only to smaller sized televisions.
 Plasma had overtaken rear-projection systems in 2005.

 However, improvements in LCD fabrication narrowed the technological gap.
 The increased size, lower weight, falling prices, and often lower electrical power consumption of LCDs made them competitive with plasma television sets.
 In 2006, LCD prices started to fall rapidly and their screen sizes increased, although plasma televisions maintained a slight edge in picture quality and a price advantage for sets at the critical 42" size and larger.
 By late 2006, several vendors were offering 42" LCDs, albeit at a premium price, encroaching upon plasma's only stronghold.
-More decisively, LCDs offered higher resolutions and true 1080p support, while plasmas were stuck at 720p, which made up for the price difference.
+More decisively, LCDs offered higher resolutions and 1080p support before plasma.

 In late 2006, analysts noted that LCDs had overtaken plasmas, particularly in the 40 in and above segment where plasma had previously gained market share.
 Another industry trend was the consolidation of plasma display manufacturers, with around 50 brands available but only five manufacturers.
 In the first quarter of 2008, a comparison of worldwide TV sales broke down to 22.1 million for direct-view CRT, 21.1 million for LCD, 2.8 million for plasma, and 0.1 million for rear projection.

 When the sales figures for the 2007 Christmas season were finally tallied, analysts were surprised to find that not only had LCD outsold plasma, but CRTs as well, during the same period.
 This development drove competing large-screen systems from the market almost overnight.
 The February 2009 announcement that Pioneer Electronics was ending production of plasma screens was widely considered the tipping point in the technology's history as well.

 Screen sizes have increased since the introduction of plasma displays.
 The largest plasma video display in the world at the 2008 Consumer Electronics Show in Las Vegas, Nevada, was a 150 in unit manufactured by Matsushita Electric Industrial (Panasonic) standing 6 ft tall by 11 ft wide.